Power law Polya's urn and fractional Brownian motion

 We see that the model undergoes a phase transition at the value $\alpha = \frac{1}{2}$.
 We remark that, while there are no non-trivial $\mu$-Gibbs measures for $\mu \in \G_{\alpha}$ with $\alpha > 1/2$, there is nonetheless a further phase transition at the value $\alpha = 1$, which is the maximal value for which an element $\mu \in \G_{\alpha}$ may have infinite mean.
 Indeed, suppose that we define the walk associated to a measure $\mu$ by instead specifying its domain to be the positive integers and then making the following adjustment to the existing definition.
 As previously, we take $\big\{ k_n : n \in \mathbb{N} \big\}$ to be a sequence of independent samples of the measure $\mu$, and, in the case that $n - k_n \geq 0$, we continue to set the increment $\walk_n$ to be equal to $\walk_{n - k_n}$.
 In the other case, we choose this increment to be $+1$ or $-1$ with equal probability, independently of previous such choices.
 Then it is easily seen that the walk takes infinitely many steps of each type if and only if $\mu$ has infinite mean.

 Finally, we mention that the decomposition of $\mathbb{Z}$ into components provided by Proposition \ref{proptwo} with a choice of $\mu \in \Gamma_\alpha$ with $\alpha < 1/2$ has something in common with the following process, discussed in \cite{aav}.
 A system of particles, one at each element of $\Z$, are labelled, each by its location at an initial time $t = 0$.
 Each pair of adjacent particles consider swapping locations at an independent Poisson sequence of times, but do so only if the higher-labelled particle lies on the right-hand-side in the pair just before the proposed swap.
 Each particle behaves as a second class particle in a totally asymmetric exclusion process, begun from an initial condition in which only sites to its left are occupied; as such, each has an asymptotic speed, which is a random variable having the uniform law on $[0,1]$.
 Defining a convoy to be the collection of locations inhabited at time zero by particles that share a common speed, (\cite{aav}) shows that the convoy containing the origin is almost surely infinite, has zero density, and, conditionally on the speed of the particle beginning at the origin, is a renewal process.
-As such, the collection of convoys provides a partition of $\Z$ that has some similarities with $G_{\mu}$, when it has infinitely many components. \begin{subsection}{Structure of the paper} Section 2 is devoted to the analysis of $\mu$-Gibbs measures, and the proofs of Propositions 1 and 2 are presented there.
-In section 3, we turn to the convergence of the discrete process to fractional Brownian motion, proving Proposition \ref{propfd}, which shows convergence in finite dimensional distributions of the rescaled walk to the continuous process.
-A useful tool here is an explicit asymptotic formula for the variance of the walk, which is presented in Lemma \ref{lemvarsn}.
-In Section 4, we prove a correlation inequality applicable to any extremal Gibbs measures in Proposition 4, and then apply it to improve the topology of convergence to yield the $L^{\infty}$-small coupling given in Theorem \ref{thm}.
+As such, the collection of convoys provides a partition of $\Z$ that has some similarities with $G_{\mu}$, when it has infinitely many components. \end{subsection} \begin{subsection}{Further comments} In financial contexts, where fractional Brownian motion may serve as a model of evolving prices or preference strengths, it is particularly natural to aim to simulate its future trajectory given some fixed past.
+The discrete model that we introduce is very well suited to this problem, because, given the past, $N$ subsequent steps of the process may be sampled in time $O(N)$ (neglecting logarithmic corrections arising due to random number generation).
+In comparison, fast Fourier transform methods for approximately sampling fractional Brownian motion necessarily take at least $O(N \log N)$ time.